-Indeed, the world is moving at a speed likened to that of a jet.
+Indeed, the world is going at a speed likened to that of a jet.
 Here we find ourselves discussing artificial intelligence and more.

-It is to this end, that the Redeemer's High School, Minna, Niger State, Nigeria has come to do justice to materials that will enhance learning for her students and by extension students in Nigeria and beyond.
+It is to this end that the Redeemer's High School, Minna, Niger State, Nigeria has come to do justice to materials that will enhance learning for her students and by extension students in Nigeria and beyond.

-These self-guided, learner-centred learning materials have been designed for life long success of students.
-They are with multimedia contents and also applicable to daily living.
+These self-guided, learner-centred learning materials have been designed for life lifelong success of students.
+They are multimedia content and are also applicable to daily living.

 The materials are presented in the lowest form of comprehension such that Basic One pupils should be able to relate.

-The One - Degree - Freedom (1-DoF) is highly recommended for pupils and students who do not want to lag in the growth of the world around them.
+The One- Degree- of- Freedom (1-DoF) Robots is

+highly recommended for pupils and students who do not want to lag in the growth of the world around them.